Andrew Cant (minister): Church and political endeavours

 Cant endeavoured to get up supplications to the Privy Council from the North against the Service Book October 1637, and accompanied Henderson of Leuchars and Dickson of Irvine to Aberdeen, with this view, towards the end of that year.

 Unlike most Aberdonian ministers, Cant was a strong champion of the covenants and opponent of the episcopising endeavours of the king.
-In July 1638 he was appointed by the ‘commissioners at the tables,’ with two other ministers (Dickson and Henderson) and three noblemen (Montrose, Kinghorn, and Cowper), to endeavour to bring the people of the north into sympathy with the presbyterian cause.
+In July 1638 he was appointed by the "commissioners at the tables," with two other ministers (Dickson and Henderson) and three noblemen (Montrose, Kinghorn, and Cowper), to endeavour to bring the people of the north into sympathy with the presbyterian cause.
 The reception of the commissioners by the magistrates of Aberdeen was amusing, the magistrates meeting them and offering them the hospitality of the city, which the commissioners declined, till they should see if they would take the covenant.
-The ‘Aberdeen doctors’ were famous in the church for their opposition to the covenant, and prepared certain questions for the commissioners, which led to a wordy series of answers, replies, and duplies on either side.
+The "Aberdeen doctors" were famous in the church for their opposition to the covenant, and prepared certain questions for the commissioners, which led to a wordy series of answers, replies, and duplies on either side.
 The feeling was so strong that the commissioners were excluded from the Aberdeen pulpits, and had to preach in the open air.

 Cant was a member of the Assembly which met at Glasgow in 1638.
 Following this he translated, to Newbattle on 20 May 1639.
 He also served as chaplain with the Scots army at Newcastle in 1640.
 He elected to St Nicolas', Aberdeen by a Committee of Assembly and admitted on 24 March 1641.

-While one of the most unbending sticklers for the covenants, he was a devoted royalist, and on one occasion, in the time of Cromwell, when many English officers were in his church, he uttered so strong sentiments on duty to the king and on the conduct of those who were against him, that the officers rose up and some of them drew their swords and advanced towards the pulpit.
+While one of the sticklers for the covenants, he was a devoted royalist.
+On one occasion, in the time of Cromwell, when many English officers were in his church, he uttered so strong sentiments on duty to the king and on the conduct of those who were against him that the officers rose up, some of them drawing their swords and advancing towards the pulpit.
 The intrepid minister opened his breast, and said to them, ‘Here is the man who uttered these sentiments,’ inviting them to strike him if they dared.
-‘He had once been a captain,’ says Wodrow, who tells the story, ‘and was one of the most bold and resolute men of his day.’
-His dauntless courage, with his stirring popular eloquence, gave him a wide fame.
+"He had once been a captain," says Wodrow, who tells the story, "and was one of the most bold and resolute men of his day."
+His courage, with his popular eloquence, gave him wide fame.

 Cant was a member of all the Commissions of Assembly, 1642-9.
 Financially, Cant had 2000 merks allowed him by Parliament, 4 February 1646, for his services and losses.
 Andrew Cant was elected Moderator of the General Assembly on 10 July 1650.
 Joined the Protesters in 1651 taking their side against the Resolutioners.
 Cant became rector of King's College in 1651.
 Cant is said to have been deposed on a charge of circulating Rutherford's Lex Rex, but probably demitted in 1660.